tal-z/BetBot/README.md

 ## Running tests

-From your project root, you can run `python -m unittest tests.test_place_bet`
+From your project root, you can run `python -m unittest discover tests`

 ## Contributions and Issues